redyf/redyf/README.md

 - DevOps: I find the integration of development and operations fascinating, especially how it streamlines workflows and enhances collaboration in tech teams.
 - Functional Programming: I enjoy the elegance and simplicity of functional programming paradigms, which promote immutability and higher-order functions.
 - Open Source Community: Contributing to open source projects excites me, as it fosters collaboration and innovation while allowing me to learn from others in the tech community.
 - Linux: I admire Linux for its versatility and reliability.
 As an open-source operating system, it empowers users with the freedom to customize their environments, making it a preferred choice for everything from servers to personal devices.
-Its strong community support and extensive documentation make it an invaluable resource for developers and tech enthusiasts alike.
 (I use NixOS btw)

 ## Key Projects 📚
 - **[Nixdots](https://github.com/redyf/nixdots):** Dotfiles for NixOS.